-Fellowship provides a means to recognize and award Premium Professional partners for excellence, innovative and sustained contributions in the areas of scholarship; practice; and/or education; and volunteer service and/or leadership within in the AHA.
-International partners may also demonstrate volunteer service and/or leadership in similar societies within their country.
+Fellowship provides a means to recognize and award Premium Professional members for excellence, innovative and sustained contributions in the areas of scholarship; practice; and/or education; and volunteer service and/or leadership within in the AHA.
+International members may also demonstrate volunteer service and/or leadership in similar societies within their country.

 - Must be an active member at the Premium Professional or Premium Professional Plus level at the time the nomination is submitted.

 - Must have been an AHA member for at least two years.

 - Applicant must be affiliated with the Council through which the application is submitted.

 AHA Fellowship conferred by the Council on Epidemiology and Prevention (EPI) is reserved for Premium Professional Members who are scientists, physicians, clinical professionals and academicians with a major and productive interest in cardiovascular disease epidemiology and/or cardiovascular disease prevention, and whose accomplishments support the stated objectives of the American Heart Association / American Stroke Association (AHA/ASA) and the Council on Epidemiology and Prevention.

 The candidate must be able to demonstrate manifestation of continued interest and intention to remain active in any aspect of epidemiology and/or prevention as evidenced by:

 - Has been actively involved in the field of CVD epidemiology or CVD prevention for at least 5 years.